yereverluvinunclebert/GDID-Tester/README.md

 Later changes to come:

-* write to a logfile to permamently store the GDID change date and times.
+* write to a logfile to permanently store the GDID change date and times.
 * use an API to test the GDID key instead of a timer